mmagnus/rna-tools/README.md

 =================
 (formerly rna-pdb-tools)

 <p align="center"><b>Beta: this is still under development.
 Contact me if you need help.
-We'll be adding features and possibly making breaking changes in future releases.</b></p>
+We'll be adding features and possibly making breaking changes in future releases.
+(2) I just changed the name to rna-tools, I renamed the utils folder.
+It means that there still might be some misimports.
+I will try to fix it asap.</b></p>

 Look for other our projects at https://github.com/RNA-Puzzles.